seinecle/codapps/docs/generated-html/subdir/why-builds-can-fail-and-solutions_temp_html.md

 To do a diagnostic, click on the *date and time* on the red display and then click on "Error log" to open the error message:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTyWysSDM9Hvnh2Kv5F_oEwPcmuoXo0Hs3qMfxvt3xGpikSVkHBR2yIWOVWWlcFa4a3MDlWt78AdKHw/pub?w=1122&h=321[align="center",title="Opening the error message after a failed build"]
+image::Opening-the-error-message-after-a-failed-build.png[align="center",title="Opening the error message after a failed build"]
+{nbsp} +

 //ST: !
 The text that appears is typically very long and intimidating.
 The good news is, we are usually *just interested in the lines at the bottom*.